Raytheon Sentinel: Operational history

 Upgrades for the Sentinel were planned to take place; during 2014, the UK government announced that a contract for the type to receive a maritime-capable software upgrade was to be placed in the spring of 2015; However, due to a combination of its operational commitments and constrained budgets, neither the Sentinel or its missions systems received any upgrades for an extended period, which led to some of its onboard systems becoming increasingly obsolescent by the end of the decade.

 On 26 March 2015, the MOD announced the deployment of two Sentinel aircraft in support of Operation Shader to provide surveillance to coalition forces fighting as part of the Military intervention against ISIL.
 In addition to the Sentinel, the RAF also deployed other surveillance assets, including the Boeing Rivet Joint, General Atomics Reaper, Beechcraft Shadow and Boeing Sentry, for surveillance missions over Iraq and Syria around this time.

 Despite the RAF reportedly hoping to retain the entire five-strong fleet, it was announced, while the type's service date would be extended into 2021, that the number of operational Sentinels would be cut to four aircraft with effect from 1 April 2017.
 Accordingly, in July 2017, one of the five aircraft was permanently withdrawn.

 The long-term retention of the platform would have necessitated significant expenditure to modernise aging systems, which strengthened the decision to withdraw the entire Sentinel fleet during March 2021.
-Planners determined that new aircraft, such as the Poseidon MRA1 maritime patrol aircraft and the forthcoming Protector UAV, will carry out the surveillance duties formerly performed by the type.
+Planners determined that new aircraft, such as the Poseidon MRA1 maritime patrol aircraft and the forthcoming Protector UAV, would carry out the surveillance duties formerly performed by the type.
 Thus, on 25 February 2021, Sentinel ZJ694 completed the type's final operational flight when it returned to RAF Waddington from a mission flown near Kaliningrad Oblast and Belarus.
 During the following month, the type was formally withdrawn from RAF service.
 During their service life of 12.5 (stated in a RAF tweet as 14) years, the five aircraft flew approximately 32,300 hours roughly distributed across 4,870 sorties.
 Following their withdrawal from RAF service, the aircraft were sold to a US consortium of Springfield Air, Raytheon US, and Bombardier in an unairworthy condition.

-On 16 November 2021, according to the British specialized site UK Defence Journal, the MoD having accepted a proposal from Raytheon to rehabilitate them in order to cede them to the American forces : "The Ministry of Defence has accepted a joint bid from Raytheon USA/Bombardier.
-This will involve us making the aircraft flyable again to go over to the States.
-The rumoured end customer is the United States Army."
+On 16 November 2021, according to UK Defence Journal, the MoD accepted a proposal from Raytheon/Bombardier to purchase and refurbish the airframes for ultimate use by the United States Army."